a-broz/solsnapper/README.md

 `node solsnapper.js --rpc <RPC> snapshot images -l <mint list file>`

-Downloads image files from a list of NFTs.
+Downloads a snapshot of image files from a list of NFTS.

 ### Snapshot metdata by mint list